 Instruments and Surveys Collection

 Research in geoscience education depends on quality data collection.
 There are many existing instruments and surveys that have been developed and used in geoscience education or other discipline-based education research.
-The initial collection of instruments and surveys provided here began with those submitted and recommended by participants in the 2016 GER workshop.
+The initial collection of instruments and surveys provided here began with those submitted and recommended by participants in the 2016 GER workshop and continued with submissions by participants in the 2017 GER workshop.
 All instruments and surveys included in this annotated list have been used in previous studies described in the published literature; citations are provided, as are comments from users.
 We envision this collection as being a resource especially for those new to GER or those who are interested in starting a new research direction in GER.
 The instruments and surveys in the collection may be useful in the research design of new studies, adapted to test new research questions, and can inform the development of new means of data collection.
 Please consider contributing to this collection by submitting your recommendations of instruments and surveys here.

 Instruments and Surveys Used to Measure Perceptions, Attitudes, and Behavior